SaishNaik/NotesForEveryOne/Coding/Notes.md

 Binary tree representation as a array is left child = 2*parentindex + 1, right child = 2*parentindex + 2

 Given a problem to find max or min where the data set may contain Max integer and Min integer, use the Integer class.
-Because it will allow to define the start value as null.
+Because it will allow to define the start/initial value as null.

+We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
+In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.